F E L I S

 live in the Eternal City; 180.000 in the houses and 120.000 in the streets.
 The latest animal census was commissioned by the Office for Animal Rights of the capital, and counted more than 4.000 colonies of cats.

 In Rome there are thousands of people who voluntarily feed, provide medical care and sterilize cats.
-They used to be mainly women (so-called "gattare") but now both sexes are represented.
-Some of them have created an association, the ARCA, that counts 1000 members.
+Once they used to be mainly women (so-called "gattare"), but now both sexes are represented.
+Some of them have created an association, the , that counts 1000 members.
 See this site for an example.

 About 200 cats live in the Colosseum.
 They are rather happy and healthy.
-One of the gattare who feeds and pampers them is Anna Maria, in the pictures on the right.
-She is a shy lady who knows many of her friends by name.
-As you can see the cats receive not only canned food, but also fresh liver and meat, and lots of loving care.
+One of the gattare who feed and pamper them appears in the pictures on the right.
+She is a shy lady who knows all of her friends by name.
+As you can see the cats not only receive canned food, but also fresh liver and meat, and lots of loving care.